cblaser04/BIOL3070--Blaser-/Fireflies.md

 observations that were grouped by region for analysis.
 To be able to visualize the difference, a bar graph was used to show the mean abundance with standard deviation, and a violin plot was used to show the distribution of counts in each region.
-Then a two-sample t-test was conducted to determine if the mean firefly abundance differed between northern and southern populations, with an alpha level of 0.05.
+Then a poisson test was conducted to determine if the mean firefly abundance differed between northern and southern populations, with a significant p-value of 0.003.

 # Plot 1